Traffic Impact Study in Ontario

 • Public transit enhancements and alternative transportation options

 A Traffic Impact Study (TIS) is required in Ontario when a proposed development or land-use change is expected to significantly affect traffic flow, road capacity, or safety.
-The study assesses potential transportation impacts and recommends necessary improvements.

 Criteria for Conducting a Traffic Impact Study